This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.

 - 1 teaspoon dry mustard

-- Place the grated cheese in a large bowl.
-Toss with the cornstarch and dry mustard.
+- Place the grated cheeses in a large bowl.
+Toss them with the cornstarch, dry mustard, garlic powder, and white pepper.

-- Stirring constantly with a wooden skewer in zigzag (not circular) motions, add the cheese, a handful at a time, waiting for each handful to melt completely before adding another.
+- Stirring constantly with a wooden skewer in zigzag (not circular) motions, add the cheeses, a handful at a time, waiting for each handful to melt completely before adding another.

-- Reduce the temperature to 3 (medium-low) and serve with your choice of dippers.
+- Reduce the temperature to 3 (medium-low) and serve the fondue with your choice of dippers.